 “The greatest weapon against stress is our ability to choose one thought over another.” – William James

 Dr. Scott McComas is a lifelong nerd and geek based in Orlando who creates powerful transformation through performance coaching and superhero training.
-He offers workshops and coaching based on helping people step into the best version of themselves, their superhero selves.
-You can visit www.heroyou2.com for more information, or you can contact Dr. Scott directly at scott@mccomascg.com.
+He offers workshops and coaching aimed at helping people step into the best version of themselves.
+Visit www.heroyou2.com for more information or contact Dr. Scott at scott@mccomascg.com.

 Corporate Health Fairs Offers…